Conserved Charges in Extended Theories of Gravity: ADT Energy

 which is diffeomorphic to the Minkowski spacetime and of course it is Riemann flat.
 Using the conserved charge expression (\ref{eq:Conserved_charges}), for the Killing vector fields $\bar{\xi}^{\mu}=\left(-1,0,0,0\right)$ and $\bar{\xi}^{\mu}=\left(0,0,0,1\right)$, one finds

 which must be evaluated in the limit $\rho\rightarrow\infty$.
 Both of the terms become finite for $s=-3$ which yields

 All these arguments show that the flat Minkowski spacetime has infinitely many diffeomorphic copies that all have vanishing Riemann tensor but with different ADM energies and angular momenta.
 In the light of this discussion, the conventional positive energy theorem that assigns zero energy, and linear and angular momenta to the flat Minkowski spacetime \cite{Schoen,Witten,Deser,Grisaru,Parker,Nester} also assumes that the metric components in the example discussed above decay sufficiently fast at infinity, that is the $s>1/2$ case with vanishing energy.
-Recently, large gauge transformed version of various solutions such as black holes picked up interest in the literature (see for example \cite{HPS} and the works that follow) and interpreted as different states of for example black holes.
-This exciting proposal has the potential to give a microscopic explanation of the black hole entropy.